Politics in Context - About the Department

 The Politics Department was among the inaugural Departments (then called Boards) at the founding of UC Santa Cruz in 1965.
 Since then, thousands of women and men have earned a degree in Politics at UCSC.
 The Department’s graduate program admitted its first students in 2000, and conferred its first Ph.D. in 2006.
 Throughout its history the Department has maintained distinctive traditions and pursued novel approaches in the study of politics.

-Today, the Politics Department offers an undergraduate major and minor in Politics, as well as a combined major in Politics / Latin American and Latino Studies (LALS) It is also the home of a growing Ph.D. program.
-Lastly, the Department is the administrative home for the interdisciplinary Legal Studies program and the UCDC program.
+The Politics Department offers an undergraduate major (B.A.) and minor in Politics, as well as a combined major in Politics / Latin American and Latino Studies.
+It is also the administrative home for the interdisciplinary Legal Studies Program and the UCDC program.

 Location